vtexdocs/dev-portal-content/docs/guides/Orders/orders-feed.md

 >⚠️ The two filter types are mutually exclusive.
 If you pass `FromWorkflow` in the `type` field, you should not include the `expression` field nor `disableSingleFire` in the body.
 The reverse is also true.
 If you pass `FromOrders` `type`, you should not include the `status` field.
 If you combine them, you will get a `409 conflict` status response.

-{ "type": "info", "body": "If the `filter` is not configured, the `FromWorkflow` type is used, and all status changes will appear in the feed." } [/block]
+>ℹ️ If the `filter` is not configured, the `FromWorkflow` type is used, and all status changes will appear in the feed.

 ##### `expression`